decalage2/balbuzard/README.md

 - optional use of the Yara engine and Yara rules as patterns
 - CSV and HTML outputs
 - batch analysis of multiple files/folders
+- Python 3.x support

 ### How does it work?

 While bbcrack is great for malware obfuscated with a single transform and a single key, it might not be effective on malware using several transforms and/or several keys to obfuscate different parts or strings in a single file.
-For example a malware may use a different XOR key for each string.
+For example a malware may use a different XOR key for each string. bbcrack may also fail if only specific strings are obfuscated, such as IP addresses.

-bbharvest is designed to address this case, by trying all transforms and all keys, extracting specific patterns of interest that can be found.
+bbharvest is designed to address these cases, by trying all transforms and all keys, extracting specific patterns of interest that can be found.
 This way, even if a URL or an IP address is obfuscated with a transform and key used only once, it should be reported by bbharvest.

 However, bbharvest may return a lot of false positives.
 It is therefore necessary to analyze the results manually in order to extract meaningful data.

 By default the search is limited to level 1 transforms, for time reasons.
-You may increase the scope using the option "-l 2" or "-l 3".
+You may increase the scope using the options -l or -i.

 ### Usage

+	Usage: bbharvest.py [options] <filename>

+	Options:
+	  -h, --help            show this help message and exit -l LEVEL, --level=LEVEL
+	                        select transforms level 1, 2 or 3
+	  -i INCLEVEL, --inclevel=INCLEVEL
+	                        select transforms only with level 1, 2 or 3
+	                        (incremental)
+	  -c CSV, --csv=CSV     export results to a CSV file -t TRANSFORM, --transform=TRANSFORM
+	                        only check specific transforms (comma separated list, or "-t list" to display all available transforms) -z ZIP_PASSWORD, --zip=ZIP_PASSWORD
+	                        if the file is a zip archive, open first file from it, using the provided password (requires Python 2.6+) -p                    profiling: measure time spent on each pattern.

 Here is an example, using a sample file containing random bytes and several patterns obfuscated with various transforms: